Can I search using a product catalog number?

 Looks for the phrase Kinetix Safe Torque-off and excludes any results that include the words software and NEMA

 - You must have a keyword before you use the minus sign.

-Example: A search for -software is invalid and does not return any results.
+Is invalid and does not return any results

 How do I refine my search results?

 Some search results pages include filters, which you can use to reﬁne your results.
 Select from available filters in the left column.
 As ﬁlters are applied, each ﬁlter selection is displayed so that you can see which ﬁlters are in effect.
 Some filter categories let you choose multiple values.

 Remove filters to broaden your search.
 To remove a filter, click the x next to the ﬁlter name in the Selections section.
 Click Clear All to remove all filters.

 Can I sort my search results?

 You can sort Literature and Sample Code search results.
 Use the pull-down menu in the upper right of the results list.
 You can change the sort order from Best Match to sort by Newest or Oldest first.